 Tickets

-With an EasyCard, expats can pay for bus services in most cities, as well as railway, MRT and some ferry and cable car tickets.
-They can also pay for YouBike rentals, parking and convenience store purchases.
+With an EasyCard, you can pay for bus services in most cities, as well as railway, Mass Rapid Transit (MRT), and some ferry and cable car tickets.
+You can also use EasyCard for YouBike rentals, parking, and convenience store purchases.
 Some taxis also accept payment via the EasyCard, further enhancing its usefulness.

 Buses

 There are buses that travel almost every main street in Taiwan.
-They're clean, safe and run often.
-Taking the bus in Taiwan is a practical and safe way to get around town inexpensively.
-They're also a popular means for travellers who want to get to smaller or more rural destinations.
-When paying in cash, some buses may require an exact fare.
+They're clean, safe, and run often.
+Taking the bus in Taiwan is a practical and affordable way to get around town.
+They're also popular among travellers who want to get to smaller or more rural destinations.
+When paying in cash, buses may require an exact fare.
 Contactless payment methods may also be available.

 Trains

-Passengers can take the train easily from city to city.
+Getting from city to city by train is easy.
 The trains in Taiwanese urban centres run frequently and are cheap.
 The announcements are in both Mandarin and English, as are all the signs.

 The express train, Tze-Chiang, is the most comfortable and fastest way to travel around Taiwan.
 It is also the most expensive.
 Tickets should be booked in advance, especially when planning to travel over a weekend or public holiday.